SlayerBirden/docker-unison/README.md

 # Docker Unison image based on Alpine Linux

 This is a fork from https://github.com/onnimonni/docker-unison.
+All credits go to original author.

 Please see main description on the parent repo.